 Change as follows:

+A STA transmits an HE TB PPDU at the STA’s maximum transmit power for the assigned HE-MCS if the UL Target RSSI subfield of the User Info field in the Trigger frame that solicits the HE TB PPDU or the UL Target RSSI subfield of the TRS Control field of the frame that solicits a response in an HE TB PPDU indicates that the maximum transmit power be used.

-Each STA that is scheduled in a triggering frame calculates the UL transmit power, , of the HE TB PPDU for the assigned HE-MCS using Equation (27-124).
+Otherwise, the STA calculates the transmit power, , of the HE TB PPDU for the assigned HE-MCS using Equation (27-124).

-Replace TargetRSSI with Targetpwr
+Replace TargetRSSI with TargetRxpwr

 where

-PLDL represents DL pathloss
+PLDL is the DL pathloss

-TargetRSSI represents the target receive signal power of the HE TB PPDU measured at the AP’s antenna connector and averaged over the antennas.
-TargetRSSI is the value, in dBm, indicated in the UL Target RSSI subfield of User Info field in Trigger frame or the TRS control field.
+TargetRxpwr is the expected receive signal power indicated in the UL Target RSSI subfield of the User Info field in the Trigger frame or the UL Target RSSI subfield in the TRS Control field.

-NOTE—A value of 127 in the UL Target RSSI subfield indicates that the HE TB PPDU is transmitted at its maximum transmit power for the assigned HE-MCS, and Equation (27-124) is not used.

-Each STA computes PLDL using Equation (27-125).
+The STA computes PLDL using Equation (27-125).

 Replace DLRSSI with Rxpwr